twitter-archive/torch-autograd/README.md

 - [ ] Debugging facilities (profile speed & gradient magnitude of each computation.
 Should just require nodeApply wrapper.)
 - [ ] Add support for sparse gradients
-- [ ] Implement auto-buffering so that native torch functions can re-use memory (i.e. auto-generate code that's similar to what nn does for modules)
+- [ ] Implement auto-buffering so that native torch functions can re-use memory
+- [ ] Implement missing gradients for `torch.max`, `torch.min`, ... more generally,
+      allow operators on input data if no gradients will be computed on them (if x:max() is called to be used in a subsequent function, but we don't need the gradients wrt x, we should still be able to call it)
+  (i.e. auto-generate code that's similar to what nn does for modules)
 * Helpers for building nnfunc modules (tedious to write out convolution parameters)
   - [x] Basic helper logic for NN, CNN